marklchaves/hide-and-seek-header/README.md

 ## Version 1.3.0

-* Fixed: If mobile menu is open, large space is left on scroll down.
+* Fixed: If the mobile menu is open, a large space is left on scroll down.
-* Removed extra space left by hidden header on landing page mode.
+* Removed extra space left by the hidden header on landing page mode.
 See the associated [GitHub issue](https://github.com/marklchaves/hide-and-seek-header/issues/12) for more details.
-* Removed extra space when using slider in parallax mode.
-However, you'll need too increase height of slider by height of header to off set the negative margin from Avada.
-E.g., If the height slider image is 849px and the height of header is 84, then the slider's final height should be set to 933px.
-This is described on the parallax setting and in the Avada docs.
+* Removed extra space when using a slider in parallax mode.
+However, you'll need to increase the height of the slider by height of the header to offset the negative margin from Avada.
+E.g., If the height slider image is 849px and the height of the header is 84, then the slider's final height should be set to 933px.
+This is described in the parallax setting and in the Avada docs.
-* Could **not** reliably repro active pointer events when header is hidden (even with mega menu).
-But, disabled pointer events in CSS when header is hidden to be extra sure.
+* Could **not** reliably repro active pointer events when the header is hidden (even with mega menu).
+But, disabled pointer events in CSS when the header is hidden to be extra sure.
 See the related [GitHub issue](https://github.com/marklchaves/hide-and-seek-header/issues/11) for more details.
 * Tested on Avada 6.2.2 and 6.2.3.

 ## Version 1.2.0